 Fresh Organic Produce

-There are plenty of plants that are very hardy and can withstand a wide range of climates, but if you’re growing a more temperamental species, giving them a spot to live within your home will help them thrive.
-Establishing your plants indoors allows you to choose how close they are to a window, whether there is a draft on them or not, or supplement their light source with grow lights.
+There are plenty of hardy plants that can withstand a wide range of climates.
+But if you’re growing more delicate species, allowing them to live inside your home will help them thrive.
+Additionally, establishing your plants indoors enables you to customize their environment.
+You choose how close they are to a window, whether there is a draft on them, or supplement their light source with grow lights.

 Protection from Pests

-Even if you love tending to your garden under the open sky, there are still times when growing them inside can be beneficial.
-You can give your bulbs or seedlings a headstart on the growing season and start them indoors around 6 weeks before the last frost in your area.
-When it’s time to move them outdoors, you simply need to harden them off by slowly introducing them to the elements and providing them with a partially covered spot on your patio or a shady space on the side of your house.
+Even if you love tending to your plants under the open sky, growing them inside is beneficial.
+For example, you can give your bulbs or seedlings a headstart on the growing season.
+Start them indoors, around six weeks before the last frost in your area.
+When it’s time to move them outdoors, “harden them off” by slowly introducing them to the elements.
+Place them in a partially covered spot on your patio or a shady space on the side of your house.

 Nothing brightens up a room like a big leafy plant or a gorgeously blooming flower.
 One plant alone can really add to any space, or you can set up a creative display with your garden to totally transform the room.
 Succulent arrangements, cactus gardens, or a windowsill full of blooming flowers can create an incredibly pleasing environment within your home.
 Knick-knacks can fill shelves and make your place look nice, but when you share your space with living plants, it just gives the atmosphere a much more vibrant feel.

-Pruning, watering, repotting, and many of the other tasks associated with caring for your garden can be very calming and therapeutic.
-Having plants to care for within your home can reduce stress and depression, while creating a sense that you aren’t alone.
-Some doctors actually prescribe gardening as a way to get exercise and improve mental health.
+Pruning, watering, repotting, and other tasks associated with caring for your garden can be calming and therapeutic.
+Having plants in your home can reduce stress and depression while creating a sense that you aren’t alone.
+Some doctors even prescribe gardening as a way to get exercise and improve mental health.